 Mr. Philips previously served as a chair of a Disciplinary Hearing Committee appointed by the Louisiana Attorney Disciplinary Board.
 He is the former Director of Character and Fitness for the Louisiana Supreme Court Committee on Bar Admissions and has also served as a bar examiner and assistant examiner.

 Mr. Philips is a member of the Baton Rouge and Louisiana State Bar Associations.
 He is a former president of the Louisiana Association of (Civil) Defense Counsel.
 He has served as a mediator and as an arbitrator.

-Mr. Philips is a member of the board of directors and secretary of the Louisiana Bar Foundation.
+Mr. Philips is a member of the board of directors and treasurer of the Louisiana Bar Foundation.
 He is on the boards of directors of Baton Rouge Area Chamber of Commerce, Our Lady of the Lake Regional Medical Center (Vice Chair and Chair of the Building and Planning Committee), Cadets of the Ole War Skull (LSU Military Alumni), and Cristo Rey Baton Rouge Franciscan High School for which he serves as the board vice chair and as chair of the school's Corporate Work Study program.
 He is the Chair of the South Louisiana Super Region Committee, a joint endeavor of the Baton Rouge Area Chamber and Greater New Orleans, Inc. Philips is a member of the Committee of 100 for Economic Development, Inc.

 Mr. Philips is a graduate of the U.S. Army War College and a retired major general in the U.S. Army Reserve.
 He was last assigned as Commanding General, 377th Theater Sustainment Command, New Orleans, Louisiana, where he commanded more than 30,000 Army Reserve soldiers in the United States.